Arizona covers a lot of territory and there are plenty of places to camp for free. (Not just at the very popular but crowded Long Term Visitor Areas.)

 When you can camp for free with this million dollar view, would you ever want to move on?

-The Frugal Shunpiker's Guide titled "RV Boondocking In Arizona" provides precise, easy-to-follow directions to more than 90 frugal (usually free) camping options that we've discovered near the most popular (and lesser-known but waiting for you to discover them) destinations in Arizona.
+The Frugal Shunpiker's Guide titled "RV Boondocking In Arizona" provides precise, easy-to-follow directions to 120 frugal (usually free) camping options that we've discovered near the most popular (and lesser-known but waiting for you to discover them) destinations in Arizona.

 Many other guidebooks and websites will tell you about campgrounds but not the free ones.

-Through twelve years of shunpiking (driving the back roads) we've discovered many scenic boondocking options where we camp for free.
+Through more than eighteen years of shunpiking (driving the back roads) we've discovered many scenic boondocking options where we camp for free.
 Most are right on route to Arizona's major attractions.

 Millions of RVers who prefer boondocking in the desert flock to RV communities in Southern Arizona and California called Long Term Visitor Areas (LTVAs).
 They're great especially if all you want is to live cheaply in good weather but so many RVers have discovered these so they're certainly not a secret.